 Admission to the Ph.D. program in the Study of Religion at Harvard is very competitive: typically only 5-6% of all applicants are admitted.
 Basic requirements, as a minimum, include a bachelor's degree, or its equivalent, with an undergraduate record of outstanding quality - a previous master's degree is not required, but it is the rare, exceptional student who is admitted without one.
 Similarly, while a previous major in the field of religion is not required, the applicant's background in this and related subjects is a critical consideration.

 NOTE: The deadline for application to the Study of Religion is 5 p.m.
-Monday, December 15, 2014 for AY 2014-15.
+Tuesday, December 15, 2015 for AY 2014-15 (Eastern Standard Time).
 If you anticipate needing assistance, please contact us before 4 p.m.
-Friday, December 12, 2014.
+Friday, December 11, 2015.
 We do not offer rolling admissions.

 All admitted students receive the same financial aid: five years of tuition and fee assistance plus stipend, including summer stipends after years one through four.
 The stipend in years three and four is primarily underwritten by Teaching Fellowships.
 The fifth year of funding is intended for a student's final year in order to complete the dissertation.